kfili/tic-tac-toe-project/README.md

 - No online multiplayer support.
 - No HTTPS, users must be warned not to use real emails and passwords.
 - Game not playable unless signed in, creating a barrier to new users.
+- Number of games played should be displayed from button on drop down menu.